Erdogan wins Turkey referendum as opposition cries foul

 If the opposition failed to support the bill, Erdogan said another referendum could be held on reinstating the death penalty.

-Western reactions to the referendum outcome will be crucial after Erdogan accused Turkey's allies of failing to show sufficient solidarity in the wake of the Jul 15 failed coup.
+Western reactions to the referendum will be crucial after Erdogan accused Turkey's allies of failing to show sufficient solidarity in the wake of the failed coup.

 "We would like other countries and institutions to show respect to the decision of the nation," Erdogan said.